onedr0p/cluster-template/README.md

 📍 Nodes are not security hardened by default, you can do this with [dev-sec/ansible-collection-hardening](https://github.com/dev-sec/ansible-collection-hardening) or something similar.

-1. Ensure you are able to SSH into you nodes from your workstation with using your private ssh key.
+1. Ensure you are able to SSH into your nodes from your workstation using your private ssh key.
 This is how Ansible is able to connect to your remote nodes.
-[How to configure SSH key-based authentication](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)

 2. Install the deps by running `task ansible:deps`